 Orders move in one direction on this platform so that active crypto traders can move take advantage of market movements to buy a token low and sell high.
 There are no counterparty risks, zero fees charged on trades and it supports ERC-20 tokens like ETH, MATIC, LINK and USDC.

-- You still get the interface you want with the customizable bots that will make your trading that much simpler
+- The interface you want with the customizable bots that will make your trading that much simpler

-- This platform is not necessarily a traditional broker, and it may require quite a bit of knowledge to use to its fullest potential
+- Not necessarily a traditional broker and may require quite a bit of knowledge to use to its fullest potential

-With Public.com, you can get into the crypto space with no account minimums.
+With Public.com, you can get into the crypto sector with no account minimums, making it a good Bitcoin broker for getting started.
 Buy fractional crypto tokens if you want to get into the more expensive assets like Ethereum and Bitcoin.
 Read up on crypto on the Public app, and remember that you can check out what other investors are doing by tracking the social feed.
 For example, want to know what crypto Shaq is moving?
 It’s on the app.

 Other tokens on Public include Cardano, ApeCoin, Dogecoin, Litecoin, Bitcoin Cash, Shiba Inu, Stellar, Ethereum Classic, Dash and ZCash.

-As with other assets, every cryptocurrency has a chart that shows its trajectory, and you can even invest around a theme.
-This is especially important because crypto projects often have specific themes or purposes, but it’s hard to keep up with “who’s who.”
+As with other assets, every cryptocurrency has a chart that shows its trajectory, and you can invest around a theme.
+This is especially important because crypto projects often have specific themes or purposes, but it’s hard to keep up with who’s who.
 Public.com does the work for you.